pwa-builder/PWABuilder/docs/home/resources.md

 ## PWA Starter Workshop

-If you want a hands on route to learning about PWAs, checkout [this workshop](https://github.com/beth-panx/pwa-workshop-student/blob/main/workshop/0-setup.md) hosted on GitHub.
+If you want a hands-on alternative to learning about PWAs, checkout [this workshop](https://github.com/beth-panx/pwa-workshop-student/blob/main/workshop/0-setup.md) hosted on GitHub.

 The workshop is a guided walk through of building a sample application with the PWA Starter.